For those new to this website:

 - To see more Christmas decor I have tested, click here.

-- To read more about the testing methodology I use for the results reported on this website, click here.
+- To read more about the testing methodology behind the results we report on this website, click here.

-As always, thank you for reading and sharing my posts.
+As always, thank you for reading and sharing this work.

 Please let me know if you have any questions.